 The majority of places to eat on Rottnest Island are clustered around the main village which is at the ferry station.
 There are lots of food options across a range of prices.

-If you’re interested in staying the night on Rottnest Island check out its latest boutique hotel!
-Discovery Glamping Resort features 83 glamping tents across categories from a standard (56 square metres) to deluxe (98 square metres).
-Deluxe tends feature walk-in wardrobes and double vanities and some have uninterrupted views of the Indian ocean.
+If you’re interested in staying the night on Rottnest Island, check out its boutique hotel!
+Discovery Glamping Resort features 83 glamping tents across categories from standard (56 square meters) to deluxe (98 square meters).
+Deluxe tends to feature walk-in wardrobes and double vanities and some have uninterrupted views of the Indian Ocean.

 All of the tents have en suites and a furnished deck.
 The tents are made from sustainable materials and were designed to keep cool so there is no air conditioning.